simpsonjulian/statica/README.md

 ## Installing

-Statica is builds upon the Homebrew ecosystem.
+Statica builds upon the Homebrew ecosystem.
 If you have homebrew working on your computer, just run:

 ```bash
   brew install simpsonjulian/statica-tap/statica